will-jac/wedding-site/README.md

 - [ ] change to centralized fonts
 - [ ] make it possible to show only some images for a given page using prefixes/metadata/a worker
 - [ ] make the gallery work with portrait mode photos
-- [ ] figure out why the carosel is constantly re-loading photos and is kinda slow
+- [x] figure out why the carosel is constantly re-loading photos and is kinda slow
+- [ ] make Cloudflare worker respond with the image metadata on image list

 ## Getting Started